 ''We have to have them do more complex tasks,'' Morse said.

 The difference is apparent in Teter's Exploratory Science class.
 Rather than lectures and a textbook on what makes up the scientific method, or presentations on volcanoes, earthquakes and tsunamis, Teter's students chose their own topics, researched them and showed the breadth of their knowledge in papers and a creative presentation of their choice.

 ''It's a way to organize information and demonstrate what they're learned,'' Teter said, and it's far more effective and stimulating to students than studying for a test.

 No Child Left Behind views students as receptacles he's required to fill with a universal set of facts, Teter said.

-In his class, students learn from each other, from interviews with community members, from research they perform and from visits they made to observe others with similar visits.
+In his class, students learn from each other, from interviews with community members, from research they perform and from visits they made to observe others with similar interests.